maazahmadkhan2/AuthFlow/replit.md

 # Overview

-This is a full-stack web application built with React and Express that provides dual authentication methods: traditional email/password authentication and OAuth integration with Replit.
-The application features a modern, responsive UI built with shadcn/ui components and Tailwind CSS, backed by a PostgreSQL database with Drizzle ORM for type-safe database operations.
+This is a single-page authentication system built with React and Express that provides dual authentication methods: traditional email/password authentication and Google OAuth integration.
+The application features a modern, responsive UI built with shadcn/ui components and Tailwind CSS, with MySQL database integration and fallback to in-memory storage for development.

 # User Preferences